HeveraletLaidCenx/UPPAIR/README.md

 ## known issues

+- **can not parse which package is a basic package(e.g. `grid`), lead to installation failed**

+- **forgot to switch the latest package installation, now only packages from archive will be installed, the packages from latest will throw an error about `ERROR: no packages specified`**

 - program design and code organization may need to be optimized

 - only command `tree` and `add` are implemented